0815pascal/crud_php_mysql/README.md

 ```

 This application is the capstone project of the course *Building Database applications in PHP* which I took on Coursera (see my certificate [here](https://coursera.org/share/1ac7cb1ed1ca48a36f983bcf6867b22b)).

+## Live Version
+To see a live version follow this [link](https://cuspidal-perforatio.000webhostapp.com/).